Telegraphic transfers work as follows:

 Completion time

-How long it takes to complete a telegraphic transfer will depend on the country.
+How long it takes to complete an international money transfer will depend on the country.
 Some countries have inefficient banking systems, which will delay payment processing.
 Ask your bank.
 Banks are expected to give an indication of when a transfer will normally be available to the recipient.

 Cost